Why it's doneBy Mayo Clinic Staff

 ParaGard offers effective, long-term contraception.
+It can be used in premenopausal women of all ages, including teenagers.
 Among various benefits, ParaGard:

 - Eliminates the need to interrupt sex for contraception or seek partner compliance